 The highly acclaimed annual culinary event at Si Chuan Dou Hua Restaurant 四川豆花饭庄 is back.

-PARKROYAL on Beach Road once again presents ‘A Gastronomic Journey of Sichuan Flavours 一菜一格, 百菜百味’ where you can explore the robust taste of Sichuan cuisine, in a eat-all-you-can a la carte buffet extravaganza, from 19 August till 31 December 2021.
+PARKROYAL on Beach Road once again presents ‘A Gastronomic Journey of Sichuan Flavours 一菜一格, 百菜百味’ where you can explore the robust taste of Sichuan cuisine, in a eat-all-you-can a la carte buffet extravaganza, till 31 December 2021.

 This is where you can feast on 100 petite plates of authentic Sichuan fare served tapas-style to your pleasure.
 Yes, one hundred plates – if you can.